OverlordAkise/gmod-rcon-web-interface/README.md

 See your gmod logs and write rcon commands via your browser

+**Warning**: This only works if you have a linux server and your gmod server was installed with LinuxGSM!

 If you need help with this don't be afraid to contact me or open an issue.

 ## Install

-This requires you to have NodeJS installed.
+This requires you to have NodeJS and a webserver (nginx or apache2) installed.
 This only works for gmod servers that were installed with LinuxGSM! ([https://linuxgsm.com/servers/gmodserver/](https://linuxgsm.com/servers/gmodserver/))